Clippers sign Kawhi Leonard, trade for Paul George - The Boston Globe

 He was a finalist for both NBA MVP and Defensive Player of the Year last season, when he led the league with 2.21 steals per contest.

-Kawhi Leonard has been recruiting Paul George to find a way to get to the Clippers and LA pulled it off tonight: George goes to the Clippers with Leonard, and together they walk into Staples Center to go head-to-head with LeBron James and Anthony Davis.— Adrian Wojnarowski (@wojespn) July 6, 2019

-A California native, going to the Clippers and pairing with Leonard means he’ll have a real chance of being on a title contender.

-The Lakers didn’t wait long before starting to move on from their quest for Leonard.
-Danny Green announced that he is signing a two-year deal with the Lakers, meaning he, too, is leaving Toronto.
+The Lakers didn’t wait long before starting to move on from Leonard.
+Danny Green announced he is signing a two-year deal with the Lakers, meaning he, too, is leaving Toronto.

 Green said he enjoyed Toronto and that it was unfortunate how free agency turned out for that city, the Raptors and for Canada.